-- 1. Click the Imaging tab, and then click the Window Blanking tab. - 2.
-Click to select the Head [#] on which to adjust the settings. - 3.
-To add a window blank (privacy zone), click Add.
+- 1. Click the Imaging tab, and then click the Window Blanking button. - 2.
+Click to select the Head [#] on which to adjust the settings. - To add a window blank (privacy zone), click Add.
 A window blank box is added to the video image. - 4.
 To define the window blanking box, perform any of the following: - a.
 Drag any side of the box to resize the window blank.
 Window blank boxes can only be rectangular in shape. - b.
 Click inside the box then drag to move the window blank box. - 5.
+To set the window blank as removable: - a.
+Click the Enable checkbox in the Removable Blur settings. - b.
+Use the Blurriness slider to define the amount of blur in the privacy zones.
+All Blurriness settings will make the video from that zone completely obscured. - 6.
 Click Apply to save the settings.